 Part exhibition, and part working laboratory, a glass-enclosed conservation lab brings you right into a museum conservator’s world.
 See the tools of the trade and watch as conservators work on a wide array of Egyptian objects including rare paintings, ancient funerary objects, and, of course, mummies!
 Enjoy this unique opportunity to follow conservators as they protect, restore, and preserve pieces of ancient Egyptian history in this 2,000 square foot exhibition.

-In the Artifact Lab will temporarily close after December 30, 2016.
+In the Artifact Lab is temporarily closed.
 It will reopen to the public on April 8, 2017.

 Visitors can look in to see a range of artifacts in various stages of conservation, and watch as members of the Penn Museum Conservation Department examine, research, clean, repair, and document a variety of ancient Egyptian objects, including painted wooden coffins, cartonnage, animal mummies, and human mummies.

 In addition to conserving specimens from ancient Egypt, the Artifact Lab conservators may work on special projects on occasion.
 These projects often involve items being prepared for in-house exhibitions or being loaned to other museums.

 Ask questions weekdays, 11:15 - 11:45 am and 2:00 - 2:30 pm, and weekends, 12:30 - 1:00 pm and 3:30 - 4:00 pm.

 In the Artifact Lab was established through the generosity of Frances Rockwell and John R. Rockwell, W64, WG66, with ongoing funding from Dr. David Schwartz